Healthdirect Free Australian health advice you can count on.

 Common side effects of prednisolone, especially with high doses for long periods, include:

-Some side effects can only be picked up by your doctor.
+Some side effects can only be noticed by your doctor.
 If you take prednisolone for long periods of time, you should have regular check-ups.

 See your doctor immediately or go to the emergency department of your nearest hospital if you experience any of these serious side effects: